by Jacques-Emile Blanche

 This portraitback to top

-The portrait was painted in Paris; Blanche recorded in his autobiography that Joyce had been sensitive about the bulging left-hand lens of his spectacles.
+This portrait was painted in Paris.
+Blanche recorded in his autobiography that Joyce, who suffered from eye problems, was sensitive about the bulging left-hand lens of his spectacles.

 Linked publicationsback to top